Homo Entropicus, the emotional agent and societies of Neural Networks: The modulation functions: What should be blamed for a surprise?

 \section{The modulation functions: What should be blamed for a surprise?}

-As shown in figures \ref{fig:funcoesmodulacao}, \ref{fig:funcoesmodulacaoVar} and \ref{fig:funcoesmodulacaoPlana}, \ref{fig:funcoesmodulacaoVarPlana}, the modulation functions for the two sectors are only large in the surprise regions where $h_w h_\mu >0$, a trusted emitter disagrees with the receiver ($h_\mu < 0, h_w<0$) or a distrusted emitter agrees ($h_\mu > 0, h_w >0$).
+As shown in figures \ref{fig:funcoesmodulacao}, \ref{fig:funcoesmodulacaoVar} and \ref{fig:funcoesmodulacaoPlana}, \ref{fig:funcoesmodulacaoVarPlana}, the modulation functions for the two sectors are only large in the surprise regions where $h_w h_\mu >0$, the receiver disagrees with a trusted emitter ($h_\mu < 0, h_w<0$) or agrees with a distrusted emitter ($h_\mu > 0, h_w >0$).
 But this doesn't mean that both sectors will be strongly modulated.
 There is a crossover region near the diagonal $h_w= h_\mu$, with a transition from blaming the opinion sector for the surprise, when $|h_w|< |h_\mu|$, to blaming the affective sector when $|h_w|> |h_\mu|$.
 We stress that the crossover is clearly seen only when the fields are correctly scaled (equation \ref{stabilities}) so that their values can be compared.
-At the diagonal, the crossover of blame attribution leads to a strong signal increasing the uncertainties.
-Not knowing which sector to blame for the surprise boost uncertainty about opinions and mistrust.
+At the diagonal, the crossover of blame attribution leads to a strong signal increasing the uncertainties, not knowing which sector to blame for the surprise boost uncertainty about opinions and mistrust.